 - query existing offerings, etc.

-- Offering Discovery: This component is basically REST APIs exposed as endpoints.
-Semantic engine exposes different endpoints for offering discoveries and retrieve.
+- Offering Discovery: The Semantic engine exposes different endpoints for offering discoveries and retrieve.
 Examples are:

 - Retrieve list of Data Offerings,